The Mysterious Package Company: History

-In 2021, The Mysterious Package Company partnered with Toronto-based puzzle company Curious Correspondence to produce Doomensions: Mystery Manor, a commercial hit that became one of the top five highest-grossing tabletop puzzle campaigns on Kickstarter.
+In 2021, the company worked with Toronto-based puzzle company Curious Correspondence to produce Doomensions: Mystery Manor, which acquired 5,388 backers and raised $681,766.
 In 2023, the company formally acquired Curious Correspondence.

-In 2024, the company launched No Escape: Dead Man’s Tale on Kickstarter, blending its signature experience crates with puzzle escape games.
-In 2025, they released Innsmouth Rising, a new crate-based narrative experience, which was also successfully crowdfunded.
+In 2024, the company published No Escape: Dead Man's Tale on Kickstarter.
+The following year, in 2025, they released Innsmouth Rising, a new crate-based narrative experience that also met its crowdfunding goal.